-Based on our experiments, we observe that associating control points to a domain in such a way, locating control points at the edges of tetrahedra of the domain can well preserve the shape and features represented by the original domain.
+Based on our experiments, we observe that associating control points to a domain in such a way: locating control points at the edges of tetrahedra of the domain, can well preserve the shape and features represented by the original domain.
 The difference between the geometry of the domain and the resulting DMS solid object is very small.

-For example, for a DMS-spline of degree n, we place control points on all the vertices of its domain tetrahedra.
-In addition, we place n-1 control points on each edge of the domain tetrahedra, which divide the edge into n equal-length line segments.
-Figure 3 shows an illustration.
-Figure 3(a) is a tetrahedral domain.
-After associating control points as described above, the corresponding DMS-spline solid object can be evaluated as shown in Fig. 3(b).
-The resulting solid model exhibits very complex topology, which is genus-20.
+Moving control points around can lead to a desired deformation of the underlying model easily.
+Figure 2 shows an example.
+Figure 2(a) shows the domain of the cubic DMS solid, which is a torus.
+The user moves the control points to the new locations as shown in the solid mesh in Figure 2(b).
+Six very sharp corners are formed on the original solid object.